ahoffer/osgi/03-blueprint/README.md

   <bean class="blueprint.MyBean" id="mybean" init-method="myInitMethod"/>
 ```

-* Check your understand by reading the comments in the `blurprint.xml` file inside this git
+* Check your understand by reading the comments in the `blueprint.xml` file inside this git
 repository.